 The aim of the Department of Spanish and Portuguese is to train students to become effective teachers and scholars of Spanish and/or Portuguese language and culture.
 Instruction and supervision are so arranged as to ensure that students acquire a broad understanding of the whole field of Spanish and/or Luso-Brazilian studies as well as a specialized grasp of one of its subfields, and to prepare students to develop independently as scholars.

 Sample of written work including material in Spanish or Portuguese.

-The department requires a total of 15 courses to be completed by students by the end of the fifth semester (14 for letter grade credit, and 1 that may be an audit in the final semesters of course work).
-Students normally take 3 courses in each of the first 4 semesters of study.
-In the both the fourth or fifth semester, 1 of the courses may be audited.
-Courses chosen for the fifth and -eventually- sixth terms are designed to be particularly relevant to the dissertation.
-Students typically take 1 or 2 courses in the fifth semester and 1 course in the sixth semester, including a reading course.
+The department requires a total of 15 courses to be completed by students by the end of the sixth semester (only 1 course may be an audited).
+Students normally take 3 or 4 courses in each of the first 4 semesters of study.
+In the fourth or fifth semester, 1 of the courses may be audited.
+Courses chosen for the fifth and -eventually- sixth semesters should be particularly relevant to the projected topic of the dissertation.
+Students typically take 2 courses in the fifth semester and 1 course in the sixth semester, including a reading course.

-Ideally, of these 15 courses, students should choose 2 or 3 that are offered by departments other than the Department of Spanish and Portuguese (with an absolute maximum of 5 outside the department).
+Students may choose to take 2 or 3 of the 15 required courses in other departments (with an absolute maximum of 5 outside the department).
 Thus, at least 10 of the 15 courses must be taken in the department.
 Of these department-based offerings, students are required to take courses in each of the five fields (Medieval/Early Modern, Colonial, Modern Latin American, Modern Peninsular, and Luso-Brazilian).
 One of the 15 required courses should be a course on theory (critical theory, literary theory, cultural theory), which we will make every effort to offer at least every 2 years, and which can be taken in another department.

-Students specializing in Hispanic literature and culture are required to take at least one 500-level course taught in the Portuguese language, and, likewise, students focusing on Luso-Brazilian topics are expected to take at least one 500-level course taught in the Spanish language.
+Students specializing in Hispanic literatures and cultures are required to take at least one 500-level course taught in Portuguese, and, likewise, students focusing on Luso-Brazilian topics are expected to take at least one 500-level course taught in the Spanish language.